stefaleon/SportsStore/README.md

 * Create a database context file that will act as the bridge between the database and the Identity model objects it provides access to.
 Add a class file called *AppIdentityDbContext.cs* to the Models folder.
 * The *AppIdentityDbContext* class is derived from *IdentityDbContext*, which provides Identity-specific features for Entity Framework Core.
 For the type parameter, use the *IdentityUser* class, which is the built-in class used to represent users.
 * We could as well have used a custom class that we would be able to extend to add extra information about the users of the application.

+&nbsp;
+### 70 Define the Connection String

+* Define the connection string for the users database.
+Make the addition to the *appsettings.json* file.
+It follows the same format as the connection string defined for the product database.
+* The addition in the listing defines a connection string called *SportsStoreIdentity* that specifies a LocalDB database called *Identity*.